bxparks/EpoxyDuino/README.md

 <a name="ArduinoFunctions"></a>
 ### Arduino Functions

-The following functions and features of the Arduino framework are implemented:
+The following is an incomplete list of Arduino functions and features which are implemented:

 * `Arduino.h`
     * `setup()`, `loop()`